Expressivity of Spiking Neural Networks: Proofs

-since $t^J \in R^J$.
-Thus, $t^{I,J}$ can not exist and the case when neither $I \subset J$ nor $J \subset I$ can not arise. \end{proof} \begin{remark} We want to highlight some similarities and differences between two- and $d$-dimensional inputs.
+Finally, we observe that the previous analysis remains valid when dropping the positivity assumption on the weights, with the only exception being \eqref{eq:App_bp}.
+In particular, for negative weights the behaviour demonstrated in Example \ref{example:DPWL} may arise so that \eqref{eq:App_bp} is not valid in general anymore.
+However, by restricting the feasible weights, i.e., prohibiting negative weights of large magnitude via the condition in \eqref{eq:contCondv}, we ensure that \eqref{eq:App_bp} holds and the statement follows. \end{proof} \begin{remark} The observations about the parameter $\delta$ in Remark \ref{rmk:delta} directly transfer from the two- to the $d$-dimensional setting.
+Additionally, note that \eqref{eq:contCondv} is a necessary and sufficient condition for the firing time of an LSNN neuron to be continuous in the input firing times.
+However, the corresponding condition for a whole multi-layer LSNN as provided in \eqref{eq:SNN_CPWL} is sufficient but not necessary. \end{remark} We want to highlight some similarities and differences between two- and $d$-dimensional inputs.
 In both cases, the actual number of linear regions depends on the choice of parameter, in particular, the synaptic weights.
+Thereby, the number of linear regions scales at most as $2^d-1$ in the input dimension $d$ of an LSNN neuron, and the number is indeed attained if all weights are positive (as observed in Lemma \ref{prop:Partition}).
 However, the $d$-dimensional case allows for more flexibility in the structure of the linear regions.
 Recall that in the two-dimensional case, the boundary of any linear region is described by hyperplanes of the form \eqref{eq:App_Boundary2}.
 This does not hold if $d>2$, see e.g. \eqref{eq:App_LinReg}.
 Here, the weights also affect the shape of the linear region.
-Refining the connection between the boundaries of a linear region, its response function and the specific choice of parameter requires further considerations. \end{remark} An interesting question is what effect width and depth has on the realization of an SNN and, in particular, how the number of linear regions scales with the increasing width and depth of the network.
-The former problem can be straightforwardly tackled.
-Any SNN realizes a CPWL function under very general conditions; see Theorem \ref{thm:CPWL_mapping}.
+Refining the connection between the boundaries of a linear region, its response function, and the specific choice of parameter requires further considerations.
+Similarly, obtaining a non-trivial upper bound on the number of linear regions for networks of LSNN neurons is not straightforward as the following example shows.

-\begin{proof}[\textbf{Proof of Theorem \ref{thm:CPWL_mapping}}] In Theorem \ref{thm:firingCPWL}, we showed that the firing time of a spiking neuron with arbitrarily many input neurons is a CPWL function with respect to the input under the assumption that the sum of its weight is positive.
-Since $\Phi$ consists of spiking neurons arranged in layers it immediately follows that each layer realizes a CPWL mapping.
-Thus, as a composition of CPWL mappings $\Phi$ itself realizes a CPWL function provided that the input and output encoding are also CPWL functions. \end{proof}